Barelidap/Tass-from-Temu/README.md

 5. The estimated information is stored inside the visitor object.
 6. Future frames reuse the stored values instead of running the models again.
 7. The renderer displays all live analytics on screen.
+8. If a visitor disappears from the frame, the system waits **2 seconds** before considering the visit complete.
+This helps avoid ending visits due to brief tracking interruptions.
+9. Once a visit is completed, its statistics are permanently stored in a local **SQLite** database.

+This significantly reduces unnecessary computation since demographic models are executed only once per visitor while also allowing long-term analytics to be collected across multiple sessions.

 This significantly reduces unnecessary computation since demographic models are executed only once per visitor.